The Daily Pattern

 The inspector serves different purposes depending on what you’re viewing:

-Documents: A table of contents built from headings, plus an AI-generated summary (when available).
+Documents: A table of contents built from headings, plus a short summary generated on-device by Apple Intelligence.
 Click any heading to scroll there with a smooth animation.
 The background carries a subtle tint of the document’s accent color.

 Folders: Recent activity — files modified, created, or changed — sorted by recency.
 Useful for seeing what’s been happening in a project at a glance.
 The background tint shifts to the folder’s accent color.